Last Updated on December 8, 2021

-If you’re looking to save money on flights, you need to be prepared to do a little bit of research.
-Flights to Japan don’t have to cost you thousands of pounds.
+If you’re looking to save money on flights, you’ll need to do a little research.
+Flights to Japan tend to get pretty expensive, but they don’t have to cost you thousands of pounds.
 We managed to get a return flight to Tokyo for as little as £468.57.
 Here’s how we got them this cheap:

 - Book your flights as early as possible!
-We booked our flights 8 months before our trip, and we watched prices shoot up afterward.
-For the same flight!
-Just wondering how much more money we could’ve saved if we had booked it even earlier.
+We booked our flights 8 months before our trip, and we watched prices shoot up afterwards.
+Some people paid over £1,000 for the same flight!

 - Always check overlay time on extremely cheap flights.
 We found a return flight for £300 – £350 but there was a 16-hour (!!) layover in Frankfurt.
 Same thing on the way back.
-That meant we would lose almost two full days in Japan!
+That meant we would lose almost two full days in Japan.
+Not worth it!

 - Check for different dates.
-If you aren’t tied to any dates for your trip, try checking different departure dates.
-Changes are that flying one or two days before/after your original plan can save you hundreds of pounds.
+If you aren’t tied to any specific dates for your trip, try checking different departure dates.
+Chances are that flying one or two days before/after your original plan can save you a few pounds.

-When it comes to accommodation, you can go all out or stick to a tight budget.
-For our trip, we decided not to go cheap on hotels.
-Japan has been my dream for so many years, no way we were going to cheap out on a good bed and a good shower.
+When it comes to accommodation, you can make it as expensive as you want.
+For our trip, we decided not to go cheap out on hotels.
+I wanted a good bed and a private bathroom.
 If hostels are your thing, good for you!
-But we decided on spending a little more money on hotel rooms.
-Here’s how we picked which hotels we stayed in:
+But we decided to stay in mid-range hotels.
+Here’s how we picked our hotels:

-- Pick a hotel close to your planned itinerary.
+- Choose a hotel close to your planned itinerary.
 After planning what you want to do in each city, you can start looking for accommodation.
-Why book a cheap hotel/hostel/Airbnb if you’re going to spend hours traveling by metro/train every day.
+Why book a cheap hotel/hostel/Airbnb if you’re going to spend hours travelling by metro/train every day.
 I’d much rather spend that time exploring the city and pay a little extra for a room right in the middle of where the exciting things are happening.
-I always use Booking.com to book my hotels because it’s so easy to use and you usually don’t pay until you get to the hotel.
+After planning my trip on Google maps, I use Booking.com to book my hotels and use their map feature to find hotels near where I want to stay.